Late Roman Britain

 The End of Roman Rule

 It is terrifically tempting to assign a specific date to the end of the Roman occupation in Britain.
 It is also misleading.
 Over time troops were gradually pulled out of Britain to deal with emergencies elsewhere.
 The final legionary probably left Britain in 409.
-There are evidences of some form of Roman administration for several decades after that.
+There is evidence of some form of Roman administration for several decades after that.
 Certainly by 450 England had ceased to be part of the Empire.
 Given the state of the Empire at that time it is perhaps as well.